aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 ```

 Using `head(data)` and `sapply(data,class)` calls we can see that the joined data tables has a load of vectors we don't need, as well as
  the Date vector having a class of "factor".
-We need the Date vector to have a "date" class, and to remove the unnecessary columns like so:
+We need the Date vector to have a "date" class for use by the shiny app, and to remove the unnecessary columns like so:

 ```R
 #format dates#